 “Hamlet is an astonishing work of art, imbued with both comedy and tragedy, love and loss, and was the first work Bell Shakespeare ever staged.
 My hope is we can all find ourselves in the ideas of this play, not the cultural specificity, not in the period it was written or the period of the production, but in the experience of longing, of grief, of delight, of pain, of being a parent, of being a child, and perhaps, if I may be so bold, of being,” continued Mr Evans.

-Alongside Gordon-Anderson, Bell Shakespeare Founder John Bell’s daughter Lucy Bell will take up the role of Hamlet’s mother Gertrude.
-Joining them on stage will be Jeremi Campese, Tony Cogin, Jack Crumlin, James Evans, James Lugton, Jane Mahady, Robert Menzies, Rose Riley and Mirii Anderson.
+Alongside Gordon-Anderson, Bell Shakespeare Founding Artistic Director John Bell’s daughter Lucy Bell will take up the role of Hamlet’s mother Gertrude.
+Joining them on stage will be Jeremi Campese, Eleni Cassimatis, Ray Chong Nee, Jack Crumlin, James Evans, Jane Mahady, Robert Menzies, Rose Riley and Jacob Warner.

 The creative team includes Designer Anna Tregloan, Lighting Designer Ben Cisterne, Composer and Sound Designer Max Lyandvert, Movement and Fight Director Nigel Poulton, Voice and Text Coach Jess Chambers and Dramaturg James Evans.

 Hamlet will be presented in Sydney, Melbourne and Canberra:

 · Playhouse, Sydney Opera House

 · The Playhouse, Canberra Theatre Centre

 Photo Credit: Brett Boardman